cifkao/moveformer/README.md

 - [`mbk+ung_12h_feat_imp.ipynb`](./sandbox/mbk+ung_12h_feat_imp.ipynb) – candidate feature importance

 Pre-computed metrics are provided so that the analyses can be replicated without running the models.

+## Acknowledgments
+This work was supported by the LabEx NUMEV (ANR-10-LABX-0020) and the REPOS project, both funded by the I-Site MUSE (ANR-16-IDEX-0006).
+Computations were performed using HPC/AI resources from GENCI-IDRIS (Grant AD011012019R1).

+We would like to thank all authors who made their data available through MoveBank under Creative Commons licenses.